LiC202/Joseki-Library/README.md

 3. Working across multiple different files was also tough at first, but became easy pretty quickly.
 4. I also had to learn how to use github for this project.
 5. Designing the app and coming up with ideas in the first place was a bit harder than I had expected, still not bad though.
 6. My code is completely abhorrent.
 I originally made a version that ran from the console before doing any UI, and so at the end I had to delete around 150 lines of obsolete code.
-I was also left with a sytem of storing move sequences that looks like this: d03d05c05c06c04d06f04d10.
+I was also left with a system of storing move sequences that looks like this: d03d05c05c06c04d06f04d10.
 That alone is fine, except it has to be converted to a list like this: ["d03", "d05", "co5", ...], and the moves have to be converted to this: "d03" => (3, 3), and throw in the fact that an option for a move is written as "TEN", I basically ended up with maybe 7 or 8 functions whose sole purposes were to translate between these formats, when i could've easily stored them in (3, 3) form if I had thought ahead more, or had the time and energy to go back and fix it across the 400+ lines of code.

-Despite all these problems I never felt like I was doing a chore, I always enjoyed finding new solutions to problems I didn't know I would have, and coming up with solutions to a problem in school, even if that problem was 4 problems down the line.
+Despite all these problems I never felt like I was doing a chore, I always enjoyed finding new solutions to problems I didn't know I would have, and coming up with solutions to problems during the day, even if that problem was 4 problems down the line.